gavineadie/ProcessDownLists/README.md

 of Swift has come available.
 It is called `Swiftly` and lives at https://www.swift.org/swiftly/

-I've used `Swiftly` to install Swift on Ubuntu and then build and run `ProcessDownLists`.
+I've used `Swiftly` to install Swift on Ubuntu and used that installation to build and run `ProcessDownLists`.
 For what it's worth, here's abbreviated transcript of that (the multi-line command that comes first is copied and pasted from that above web documentation):